 EE 2049 – Electrical Measurements and Circuits Laboratory (1)

-Prerequisites: EE 2040.
+Prerequisites: EE 2040 or ME 2040.
 Characteristics and limitations of electrical instrumentation and experimental verification of the laws of electrical circuits.

-Prerequisites: MATH 2120, PHYS 2200, BIOL 2020.
+Prerequisite or Co-requisite: BIOL 2800.
 Introduction to the field of biomedical engineering.
-Covers fundamental knowledge on various subfields of biomedical engineering, including biomechanics, rehabilitation engineering, biomedical devices, biosignal processing, and responsible conduct in biomedical research.
-Graded ABCDF.
+Exposure to applications in biomedical engineering and various subfields of biomedical engineering, including biomechanics, rehabilitation engineering, biomedical devices, biosignal processing, and responsible conduct in biomedical research.

 EE 3810 – Sensors, Data Acquisition and Instrumentation with Applications in Biomed.
 Engineering (3)

 Pre-requisites: EE 2049.
-Co-requisite: EE 2440.
 Commonly used sensor technologies and measurements in engineering systems, hardware interfaces, data collection; practical applications of sensors and instrumentation in biomedical engineering.
 Note: Fullfills G.E. block B2 requirement for engineering majors.